moliver28/research-handbook/content/handbook/solutions-architects/tools-and-resources/pov/ai.md

 ## POV Activities

 The following are different workshop formats to pick and combine in order to facilitate and lead the POV.
-Examples of POV activity timelines :
+Examples of POV activity timelines:
 - Customer A
   - Week 1: Kick-off and standard guided workshop
   - Week 2: Custom workshop on IDE integration setups and IDE features
   - Week 4: Standard guided workshop for a second set of users
 - Customer B
   - Week 1: Kick-off and standard guided workshop
   - Week 3: Custom workshop on improving quality and generating documentation
   - Week 4: Coaching the POV leads to prepare an internal demo
   - Week 6: AI Hackathon, in three separate sessions, with a measurement of productivity improvement (see [Comparative Study](#comparative-study))

 ### Standard AI Workshop

 The standard AI workshop leverages the [Tanuki Racing](https://gitlab.com/gitlab-learn-labs/sample-projects/tanuki-racing) project from [GitLab Learn Labs](https://gitlab.com/gitlab-learn-labs).
 - Under [Courses / Workshops / AI](https://gitlab.com/gitlab-learn-labs/sample-projects/tanuki-racing/-/tree/main/Courses/Workshops/AI?ref_type=heads) are the workshop instructions